West Yellowstone vacation rentals

 The best time to stay in a vacation rental in West Yellowstone

 West Yellowstone gets most of its visitors between June and August, when warmer temperatures allow the full range of outdoor attractions.
 The late spring and early autumn months have milder weather and you’ll likely be sharing the park with fewer people, but be prepared for freezing temperatures at night, as well as the possibility of snowfall — West Yellowstone’s elevation at 6,667 feet means snowpack between November and May.
 During the winter months, West Yellowstone draws fans to the Yellowstone Ski Festival and the West Yellowstone Snowmobile Expo.
 But the fun doesn’t stop when the snow has melted.
 Summer brings the Mountain Bike Biathlon in July, the Fourth of July parade and fireworks show — head to park for a great view set against the mountains — and the Mountain Man Rendezvous in August.

-What are the top things to do in West Yellowstone?
+Top things to do in West Yellowstone

 Museum of The Yellowstone